Nostress767/Zenibou/README.md

 Now just run the example (./Example.exe).

-If you with to compile with raylib as backend, you need to build it from source first.
+If you wish to compile with raylib as backend, you need to build it from source first.

 building raylib from source on windows with MinGW
 --------------